 After we collected data from the participants, we anonymously evaluated the submitted data and executed WE-Validate for each submission (Section 2.0).
 For the data analysis, we used statistics such as the RMSE and the median absolute error (Section 3.1), as well as more sophisticated skill scores for wind ramp events (Section 3.2).
-We also varied the configuration files depending on the submissions to test for sensitivity of the methodology, e.g., we investigated the influence of averaging frequency to resultant forecast errors (Section 5.1).
-In the long run, we hope that WE-Validate will become a useful reference forecast evaluation framework for the wind-energy community.
+We also varied the configuration files depending on the submissions to test for sensitivity of the methodology (e.g., we investigated the influence of averaging frequency to resultant forecast errors [Section 5.1]).
+In the long run, we hope that WE-Validate will become a useful reference forecast evaluation framework for the wind energy community.

-The following table describes the metadata of the two case studies participants could submit data for, the WFIP2 case at the Columbia River Basin in the Pacific Northwest of the United States and the Baltic-2/FINO2 case in the North Sea in Europe (Table 1).
+Table 1 describes the metadata of the two case studies that participants could submit data for: the WFIP2 case at the Columbia River Basin in the Pacific Northwest of the United States and the Baltic-2/FINO2 case in the North Sea in Europe.

 Table 1.
 Summary of the two cases